 Thus, this dissertation addressed some of the research gaps discussed in Chapter 1 via fulfillment of the research objectives laid down in Chapter 1.
 The findings in Chapter 2 and 3 motivates future research on biomolecular devices using different types of membranes and ion-channels as it successfully demonstrated uniquely modular transport properties and tunable plasticity that can be achieved at biologically relevant voltages.
 Chapter 4 demonstrates unique capability of our prototype which provides a route to continuously learning new spatiotemporal mechanical inputs which can be compared to known patterns of interest that may trigger specific control actions.
 The findings demonstrated here opens avenues for: i) integrating printed memristors on the bistable dome sheets; ii)scaling up from a 2x2 array to a much larger configuration; and iii) training of robotic systems to recognize shapes of objects etc. Better understanding of the working mechanism of the memristors used here motivates engineering to tune the material combinations for 3-D printing of memristors on flexible materials such a dome sheets used here.

 In conclusion, this work answers the gaps stated earlier in Chapter 1 and provides direction for research to i) to develop fully biomolecular circuit with signal processing and propagation.
 Based on work demonstrated here, it can be envisioned to build biomolecular neuristors which can generate neuron like firing of signals.
-These neuristors can then be connected via a biomolecular synaptic mimic for signal processing and propagation, ii) to interface biomolecular memristors to with biological components like tissues/cells in-vivo which can then find applications in medical devices iii) understand how to fabricate and densely integrate Cu/PEDOT:PSS memristors on flexible materials which act as contact surfaces to build autonomous systems ca ways to integrate newer types of memristors with different types of electronic circuits to achieve brain like signal processing, dense memory, and learning.
+These neuristors can then be connected via a biomolecular synaptic mimic for signal processing and propagation, ii) to interface biomolecular memristors to with biological components like tissues/cells in-vivo which can then find applications in medical devices iii) understand how to fabricate and densely integrate Cu/PEDOT:PSS memristors on flexible materials which act as contact surfaces to build autonomous systems capable of learning and decision making.

 References

 1. Backus, J., Can programming be liberated from the von Neumann style? a functional style and its algebra of programs, in ACM Turing award lectures.
 2007, Association for Computing Machinery. p.
 1977.